chue02/chue02.github.io/README.md

 ## 🛠 Installation & Set Up

 ### NOTE: This set-up is dated and may not work.

 You may need to switch nvm version _before_ installing `gatsby-cli` as issues may arise if you are not on the correct nvm version for installation.
+In essence, you may need to swaps steps 1 and 2.

+Also if you're wondering why there's an `index.html` file, it's because GitHub Pages requires it as an entry point.
+The sole purpose of that file is to load the corresponding `index.js` file.

 1. Install the Gatsby CLI